Dometrain/deep-dive-typescript/6-recreating-utility-types/6.1-intro/readme.md

 # Recreating utility types

-I have a theory: A great way to truly learn advanced TypeScript is to implement a few of TypeScript's built-in utility types.
-So in this module, we'll create our own implementation of a few of the utility types that we learned in a previous section.
+I have a theory - the best way to truly understand what we've covered so far is to practice.

-So think of this module as practice for many of the new concepts we've learned so far related to generics, mapped types and modifiers, conditional types, and more.
-At the end of this module, you'll understand how TypeScript's utility types work under the hood.
+And a great way to practice is to implement a few of TypeScript's built-in utility types.
+So, in this module, we'll create our own implementation of a few of the utility types that we used earlier in the course.

-Of course, throughout this module, you can cheat by looking at the TypeScript source code.
-But I encourage you to try to implement these utility types yourself first, and then I'll walk through TypeScript's implementation so you can practice reading mapped types, and understand TypeScript's built-in types work.
+Along the way, we'll practice the new concepts we've learned including generics, mapped types, modifiers, conditional types, and more.
+At the end of this module, you'll understand how TypeScript's built-in utility types work.

-And I'll close out the module with a short challenge to create a new utility type that expands the functionality of a built-in utility type.
-So let's get started!
+So, here's the plan: I'll propose an exercise where you try to implement a utility type first.
+Then I'll walk through TypeScript's implementation so you can see how to read existing types, and understand how TypeScript's built-in types work.